You are located in service:DNS

 - Resource records for different functionalities

-- Data is provided by so-called DNS servers
+- Data is provided by DNS servers

-The information is defined by so called Resource Records:
+The information is defined by resource records.

 To achieve an administrative and logical subdivision within a domain (e.g. rwth-aachen.de), zones/subdomains are used.